Ace-Extrenof/AoS/content/Chapter-1.md

 She was answered by a quick slap on her hand.
 The force was enough to make her hands red and she grasped her hand tightly.

 He made his way to the door where the guards tried to stop him.
 They were met with a fierce blow to the stomach.
-The raw strength of the punch
+The raw strength of the punch made the soldiers feel like a bullet was being drilled into them.
+The next moment the were kneeling down clenching their stomach's.

+Then the boy collapsed.
+A instantaneous karate chop in his neck passed him out.

+"Sorry... he must've been a handful..."
+Jim said as he held the boy in his arms.

+---